google/etils/etils/epath/docs/intro.md

 ### Convert `Path` -> `str`

-Some libraries are not compatibles with pathlib.
+Some libraries are not compatible with pathlib.
 If the library cannot be fixed to be [PEP 519](https://www.python.org/dev/peps/pep-0519/) compliant, you can convert pathlib object to `str` with `os.fspath`, like: